Rainbow-Dreamer/musicpy_dev/README.md

 # musicpy_dev
 This is a repository holding musicpy develop thoughts and some other related stuffs.

+### Date: 2022-06-05

+Now mplang executable is recompiled to be using musicpy and sf2_loader as dynamic libraries, which means it depends on the musicpy and sf2_loader files that put with it, if you change some parameters inside the packages, you can use mplang with the updated versions.
+This change avoids any further recompilations of mplang executable when musicpy and sf2_loader are updated.
+If you want to use mplang with the latest version of musicpy and sf2_loader, just download the latest version and replace the files inside `mplang/mplang_parser/packages` folder.

 ### Date: 2022-02-06

 Because musicpy and sf2_loader are updated very frequently, so each time they update, the mplang executable is not up-to-date, I personally don't have that much time to compile for a new executable each time I update musicpy or sf2_loader, so you can try to compile a mplang executable by yourself.
 Here are the steps.

 Firstly, be sure to install python >= 3.7.